Sarah-Lagattuta/Bat-Counting-YOLOv11-SORT/README.md

 # Bat Counting with YOLOv11-SORT

 This project uses a specialized machine learning model to track and count flying bats in thermal video.
-The model pipeline uses YOLOv11, an image detection deep learning model, and SORT (simple online and realtime tracking), a multi-object tracking algorithm to recognize and track bat flight trajectories.
+The model pipeline uses YOLO11 (You Only Look Once), an image detection deep learning model, and SORT (Simple Online and Realtime Tracking), a multi-object tracking algorithm, to recognize and track bat flight trajectories.
 Each unique trajectory recognized by the model in a given video is counted as one bat.

 Bat population counts are used widely for conservation management and wildlife disease research.
 Bringing bat counting models into edge computing will allow for near-real-time surveillance of population dynamics for a wide range of bat species in diverse environments.